Earth Sciences Field Schools

 ENVS 2500: Field Methods in Environmental Science

-This course will run on Friday mornings during the Fall term.
-Fall registration starts on March 20th.
+This course will run in the summer of 2023 from May 1 to 10.
+The course will also be offered Friday mornings during the 2023 Fall term.
+Summer registration starts February 27 at 10 am and Fall registration starts on March 21.

 PREREQUISITES: ENVS 1100.03 and ENVS 1200.03, (or ENVS 1000.06) and open only to students in the BSc and BA Environmental Science program.